 Toula Leos’s family owned the Queen’s Tea Room throughout the mid-twentieth century on Queen’s campus, at 51 Union St. W. They served beef, eggs and bacon, pasta, milkshakes (“a lot of milkshakes!”), ice-cream, ice cream sandwiches, and much more.
 Toula remembers there were always a lot of university students there, and it was always very busy around graduation ceremonies.

-Toula and her late husband, Louis Leos, opened a restaurant called GJP.
-It was located where the Burger King is now at 398 Princess Street.
-Since this is the same location that the Karkoulis family’s “Lunch Bar” was located, we can only assume that it changed hands to the Leos family at some point.
+Toula and her late husband, Louis Leos, bought the GJP, located where the Burger King is now at 398 Princess Street.
 “It was very central”, Toula recalls.
 She remembers that it was near the Zakos drug store.
-The Karkoulis family had owned this space before for their own restaurant.
-When the Karkoulis family decided to buy the hotel, they sold the store to the Leos family.
+The Karkoulis family had owned this restaurant before and when the Karkoulis family decided to buy their LaSalle Motel, they sold GJP to the Leos family.
 Imagine how dominated by Greek businesses Princess Street had been in the mid-twentieth century!

 Mike Kanellos worked at a restaurant called The Steak House, on Barrie Street, when he first came to Kingston.
 Mike’s two brothers, Jim and Costas, followed Mike and Theodoros (his other brother) to Canada shortly after.
 They all lived together in Kingston, and Mike began working for Davis Tannery, along with another brother of his.
 In this tannery, their job was to make leather with a press.
 In 1952 Mike was working for 16 hours per day in the tannery.
 Mike was responsible for making 52 different designs of leather.
 He worked there for 11 years.
 In 1971 Mike resigned and started working at Queen’s for another 25 years as a janitor.
 He was grateful for this work, as he had young children to provide for at the time.
 This job was how he could afford to buy a house.
 Later, he opened a cleaning company with his wife.